aspiration-and-development/oao-fitbit/packages/clockfaces/que-hora-es-primavera/README.md

 ![](./screenshots/que-hora-es-primavera1.png)

-I'm using nice font called [Patterns and Dots](https://www.dafont.com/patterns-and-dots.font) from [Lamuya Zimina](http://www.zimina.net/) and [Fitfont](https://github.com/gregoiresage/fitfont) module from [Grégoire Sage](https://github.com/gregoiresage) for generating images of the font.
+If you wonder how it's done.
+I'm using nice font called [Patterns and Dots](https://www.dafont.com/patterns-and-dots.font) from [Lamuya Zimina](http://www.zimina.net/) and [Fitfont](https://github.com/gregoiresage/fitfont) module from [Grégoire Sage](https://github.com/gregoiresage) for generating images of the font, which is pretty awesome.
 Thank you good people!